 In 1945 Rocky Graziano stood at the precipice of ruin.
 Just 26-years-old, with a record of 35-6-5, he had lost two matches in a row, two high profile defeats at Madison Square Garden, against fellow New Yorker Harold Green.
-But instead of regrouping and taking on some soft touches, the decision was made to gamble Rocky’s entire career on one fight, another main event at the Garden, this time against impressive young power puncher Billy Arnold.
-If Rocky suffered a third consecutive defeat it meant the end of his days as a headliner; everything was riding on a single match.
-A showdown between two power punchers, it was a big draw for the Garden, but Rocky was a six-to-one underdog.
+But instead of regrouping and taking on some soft touches, the decision was made to gamble Rocky’s entire career on a single fight, another main event at the Garden, this time against impressive young power puncher Billy Arnold.
+If Rocky suffered a third consecutive defeat it meant the end of his days as a headliner; everything was riding on this one match.
+A showdown between two heavy hitters, it was a big draw for the Garden, but Rocky was a six-to-one underdog.

-And as early as round two it appeared the oddsmakers had called it right.
+And as early as the second round it appeared the odds-makers called it right.
 Only 18-years-old, Arnold was a sensation thanks to his crushing power, scoring 27 stoppage wins in his first 28 fights.
-In the second he had Rocky teetering on the edge, seemingly one punch away from disaster, but Graziano survived and in the third, out of nowhere, he slammed home his big right hand.
-Arnold crashed to the canvas; he rose but went down two more times before the referee stopped the bout.
-The gamble had paid off; Rocky was back to his winning ways and had restored his reputation as one of the fight game’s most explosive and exciting performers.
+In round two he had Rocky teetering on the edge, seemingly one punch away from disaster, but Graziano survived and then in the third, out of nowhere, he slammed home his big right hand.
+Arnold crashed to the canvas; he rose but went down two more times before the referee decided enough was enough.
+The gamble had paid off; Rocky had restored his reputation as one of the fight game’s most explosive and exciting performers.
 Later that same year, after scoring back-to-back wins over Freddie Cochrane, he got revenge on Green with a one-punch, third round KO and it was official: Graziano had earned a shot at the world title.